pks9862728888/word-puzzle-solver/README.md

 # word-puzzle-solver
-This algorithm finds possible location of word in puzzle when the first and last location of the words are given.
+This algorithm finds possible location of word in puzzle when the first and last letter of words are given.

 Suppose we want to find location of the word: ELIGIBLE & it is shown as E _ _ _ _ _ _ E in hint Then we should enter the word as E******E for searching.